 Khajuraho is one of the most popular tourist spots in Madhya Pradesh.
 It is famous for its ancient temples that depict some of the finest art in the world.
 Built between 950-1050 AD by the Chandela.Read More

-MPTDC Jungle camp is located close by to Panna National Park.
+MPT Jungle Camp, Madla is located close by to Panna National Park.
 They have 10 AC tents and a fabulous restaurant.
-It is an ideal place for budget travellers looking to access the park.
+It is an ideal place for budget travelers looking to access the park.

 Khajuraho - 22.2kms